 SECTION 7.
 The Commission shall establish guidance to parties regulated by the provisions of Articles 9 and 10 of Chapter 18C of the General Statutes, as enacted by this act.
 Such guidance shall address the application of Article 9 of Chapter 18C of the General Statutes, as enacted by this act, to electronic sports with due consideration to the key role of game publishers as creators of the underlying video game.
 When adopting rules under G.S.
 18C-1025, as enacted by this act, the Commission shall adopt rules providing guidance on the issuance, denial, suspension, or revocation of a license provided under Article 10 of Chapter 18C of the General Statutes as well as guidance on the operation of advance deposit account wagering by ADW licensees.
 The Commission may adopt rules prior to January 8, 2024, however, no rule may become effective until on or after that date.
 The Commission may accept and issue applications for licensure in accordance with Articles 9 and 10 of Chapter 18C of the General Statutes, as enacted by this act, prior to January 8, 2024, in order that licensees may begin operations on January 8, 2024.
-If more than 12 completed interactive sports wagering operator applications are received, the Commission shall select based upon the criteria set forth in G.S.
-18C-904(g), as enacted by this act, and notify the qualified applicants it determines will best serve the public interest in maximizing revenue to the State, while preserving the integrity of sports wagering and ensuring accountability and preserving the public trust in licensed sports wagering activities.
-No license issued by the Commission shall become effective prior to January 8, 2024, however, sports wagering shall not be authorized in the State until a date identified by the Commission, which shall occur as soon as practicable and may be no later than 12 months after the date this act becomes law.
+If more than 12 completed applications are received, the Commission shall select based upon the criteria set forth in G.S.
+18C-904(f), as enacted by this act, and notify the qualified applicants it determines will best serve the public interest in maximizing revenue to the State, while preserving the integrity of sports wagering and ensuring accountability and preserving the public trust in licensed sports wagering activities.
+No license issued by the Commission shall become effective prior to January 8, 2024.